wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_registration_meta_api.md

 ###### wamp.registration.on_delete

 Fired when a registration is deleted after the last session attached to it has been removed.

-**Event Arguments**
+The event payload consists of positional arguments:

 * `session|id`: The ID of the last session being removed from a registration.
 * `registration|id`: The ID of the registration being deleted.